coreos/fedora-coreos-tracker/.github/ISSUE_TEMPLATE/rebase.md

 - [ ] Create a new ticket from the [rebase template](https://github.com/coreos/fedora-coreos-tracker/issues/new?assignees=&labels=area%2Fplatforms%2C+kind%2Fenhancement&template=rebase.md&title=tracker:+Rebase+onto+Fedora+N)
     - label with `FN` label where `N` is the Fedora version.

+### Update the FCOS Meeting-Action Template

+Now that Fedora N is GA, we need to start tracking the release schedule of Fedora N+1 during the weekly [Fedora CoreOS Community Meeting](https://github.com/coreos/fedora-coreos-tracker/blob/main/README.md#meetings).

+- [ ] Update the "Review Fedora N Release Schedule" topic and link to point to Fedora N+1 in the [FCOS meeting-action template](https://github.com/coreos/fcos-meeting-action/blob/main/static/meeting-template.md)

 ## Miscellaneous container updates